pvarki/python-tak-rmapi/ui/README.md

 Paste the entire response into `src/main.tsx` as the value of `SAMPLE_DATA`.

-It is recommended to test what happens if no data is passed.
+It is recommended to test what happens if no data is passed as it might take a while for the api to return data.

 ## Styles

 `src/index.css` should reflect the styles of the main UI.
 It could be outdated, so it might be worth while to copy the file from the main UI here every once in a while.

 This file is **not** included in the production build.
-It is only used to make local development possible.
-In production the styles of main UI are used.
+It is only used to make development with the vite dev server possible.
+In production or rmdev the styles of main UI are used.